Lucas Castro

-Lucas Nahuel Castro (born 9 April 1989) is an Argentine professional footballer who plays for Sarmiento, as a winger.
+Lucas Nahuel Castro (born 9 April 1989) is an Argentine professional footballer who plays for Gimnasia La Plata, as a winger.

 Club career

 Gimnasia La Plata

 Castro began his career within the youth ranks of Argentine club Gimnasia y Esgrima La Plata in 2003.

 After 68 appearances and 6 goals for his hometown club, Castro transferred to Racing Club de Avellaneda.

 Racing Club

 In July 2011, Castro completed a transfer to Argentine rivals Racing Club de Avellaneda after being signed by Manager Diego Simeone.
-Castro played mainly on the left wing and Mauro Camoranesi usually playing on the right wing.
+Castro played mainly on the left wing, with Mauro Camoranesi usually playing on the right wing.
 In his only season with the club, he scored 6 goals in 29 league appearances.

 Calcio Catania

 On 20 July 2012, Castro signed for Italian Serie A club Catania for €2.5 million on a five-year contract.

 Chievo Verona

 On 29 June 2015, Castro signed with Chievo.

 Cagliari

 On 30 June 2018, Castro signed with Cagliari.